If Commerce Were a League of Heroes, Logistics Would Be Its Superman

 To grow your logistics business, generating leads is just the first step.
 The next critical task is to convert those leads into sales.
 Here’s how you can achieve that:

-1. Build Customer-Centric Solutions
+1. Build customer-centric solutions

 Developing goodwill strategies may depend on the organizations that are designed for them.
-But I have found that companies that are in the business of supply chain (and logistics) have these customer-centric characteristics in common:
+However, I have found that companies that are in the business of supply chain (and logistics) have these customer-centric characteristics in common:

 Understanding the buyer’s purpose.